matrix-org/matrix-spec-proposals/proposals/3192-batch-state.md

 ### Request body

-A request body consistenting of an array of state keys and their content was considered, but it seemed more appropriate to take advantage of the JSON Object properties, this alternative would look something like:
+A request body consisting of an array of state keys and their content was considered, but it seemed more appropriate to take advantage of the JSON Object properties, this alternative would look something like: